blindnet-io/product-management/refs/high-level-conceptualization/README.md

 > _The information provided here is just for illustrative purposes and does not imply any definitive naming or semantics of actual states._

+## DATA CAPTURE – VERSIONING

+Data Capture Fragments are subject to versioning.
+A particuler data fragment can evolve as a result of:
+- **Changes** by Data Subject during submission
+- **Rights Requests** by Data Subject asking to modify the data
+- **Modifications** by Data Consumers and DPOs (when the new data is collected offline from the Data Subject)

+Rights Request to modify data must be compatible with the versioning of Data Capture Fragments and allow for automatic update upon Rights Request acceptance.

 ## DATA CAPTURE – INTEROPERABILITY

 <img width="900" alt="interoperability" src="./img/interoperability.png">